 JBCFlyers19, mendenbar, elmasuz, DorothyOz, daisesndaffidols, Sara, PLK Susie and Nertooold54 wanted me to continue the story idea I used in chapter 68 of my story "Personal Effects".

-Since "A Broken Wing" is written and will finish next week, I don't think adding a new story to my list would be too much trouble.
 This chapter is a repost of chapter 68 of "Personal Effects".
 Chapter 2 is a continuation of the story.

 I don't own Bones.

 He'd been asleep and dreamt a dream like no other.
 This dream gave him all that he'd ever wanted.
 He had friends that loved him, an interesting job and the most important thing of all, he had a wife, someone who loved him and cared if he lived or died.

 When he'd awakened he'd found himself in a world he wasn't sure he wanted anymore.
 He had opened his eyes to find himself looking at the one he loved and knew wasn't his.
 Looking into her face he found himself facing a dilemma.
 She was his wife in his dream, but awake he knew her as the anthropologist that helped him get justice for Gemma Arrington.
 After they had finished that case they had fought and in the end she had told him that she hated him and never wanted to work with him again.